fredemmott/OpenXR-API-Layers-GUI/README.md

 ![Lots of errors](docs/errors.png)

-Errors can be automatically fixed; the 'Fix Them!' button in the screenshot produces this:
+Most errors can be automatically fixed; the 'Fix Them!' button in the screenshot produces this:

 ![Mostly fixed](docs/errors-fixed.png)